NTheuws/linorobot2_software/README.md

 # linorobot2
 linorobot2 is a ROS2 port of the [linorobot](https://github.com/linorobot/linorobot) package.
 The goal of the Linorobot2 is to provide a starting point for an autonomously driving DIY (Do It Yourself) robot, which is made using accessible parts.
-So if you're planning to build your own custom ROS2 robot (2WD, 4WD, Mecanum Drive), then this package is for you.
+So if you're planning to build your own custom ROS2 robot, then this package is for you.

-This repository contains all things needed, from the hardwarecomponent list to how to get the robot set-up and running.
+This repository contains all things needed, from the hardware component list to how to get the robot set-up and running.
 Eventually you'll be able to make the robot drive around on it's own, set start/end points and have it automatically avoid obstacles on its path.

 ![linorobot2](docs/linorobot2.gif)